-Panel (b) shows that at the initial price $P_1$ , firms in the industry cannot cover average total cost ( $MR_1$ is below ATC).
+Panel (b) shows that at the initial price $P_1$ , firms in the industry cannot cover average total cost (MR1 is below ATC).
 That induces some firms to leave the industry, shifting the supply curve in Panel (a) to $S_2$ , reducing industry output to $Q_2$ and raising price to $P_2$ .
-At that price ( $MR_2$ ), firms earn zero economic profit, and exit from the industry ceases.
+At that price (MR2), firms earn zero economic profit, and exit from the industry ceases.
 Panel (b) shows that the firm increases output from $q_1$ to $q_2$ ; total output in the market falls in Panel (a) because there are fewer firms.
-Notice that in Panel (a) quantity is designated by uppercase Q, while in Panel (b) quantity is designated by lowercase q.
-This convention is used throughout the text to distinguish between the quantity supplied in the market (Q) and the quantity supplied by a typical firm (q).
+Notice that in Panel (a) quantity is designated by uppercase Q, while in Panel (b) quantity supplied in the market (Q) and the quantity supplied by a typical firm (q).